 6. SMART Goals – ensuring your objectives are clear and reachable

-To set effective goals, use S.M.A.R.T. method of defining them.
+To set effective goals, use the S.M.A.R.T. method of defining them.
 If you present the goals in nice eye-catching ways, you can reach better engagement by your audience.

 Design templates of SMART goals benchmark tables

 If you write your plans and targets in text only, people will not be eager to read and remind them often.
-On the other side, if you present them as in a clear aesthetic way, people will remember it longer (we wrote more it in this blog How to make SMART goals visually engaging).
+On the other side, if you present them in a clear aesthetic way, people will remember them longer (we wrote more it in this blog How to make SMART goals visually engaging).

-7. Roadmaps – presenting long-term vision
+7. Roadmaps – presenting a long-term vision

 A well-designed strategic roadmap is like a GPS for your business.
 It’s one of the best tools to lift the fog and make your vision clear for everyone on the team.